top of page

 Along with my coffee came a provocation; the barely standing stonework opposite was advertising itself ‘Vendesi’.
 Although the dusty sign looked about as

-antique as the building, just like the many other provocations that proliferated across town.
+antique as the building, just like the many other placards proliferating across town.
 I’m told the process of buying and renovating here is very … Italian, requiring those well-known Sicilian traits of patience, a cool head, diplomacy, flexibility and a willingness to keep delving into your pocket!
-A project best left as a fantasy, perhaps?
+So, a project best kept as a fantasy, then?

 Oh, but what a fantasy!